theogobinet/Katsumi/README.md

 * The generation of the inverses in a binary Galois field (Z2) of degree 16 takes about 46.7 secondes (average over 5 trials).
 * Generating a safe prime of 512 bits take at average 12.4 secondes for 10 tests.
-* Generating a safe prime of 2048 bits take at average 1h10 for 4 tests.
+* Generating a safe prime of 2048 bits take at average 71 minutes for 4 tests.

 ## Authors
 * **Azaël MARTIN** - [n3rada](https://github.com/n3rada)